mdeous/WaikUp/docs/DEPLOY.md

     * `postgresql`
     * `libpq-dev`

-* Enable SSL using `a2enmod ssl` and generate the appropriate certificates in `/etc/apache2`.
+* Enable Apache's SSL module using `a2enmod ssl` and generate the appropriate certificates in `/etc/apache2`.
 * Create a new virtualenv in `/var/www`, and clone the repository into the virtualenv's `src` folder: